-- the complexity of the issues involved; - #-2. the potential prejudice to any party, including whether a Consolidation would result in undue delay; - iii.3. the avoidance of duplicate or inconsistent orders; and - iv.4. the efficient utilization of OCERS resources.
+- i. the complexity of the issues involved; - ii. the potential prejudice to any party, including whether a Consolidation would result in undue delay; - iii. the avoidance of duplicate or inconsistent orders; and iv. the efficient utilization of OCERS resources.

 9. Board Action on CEO Determinations After a Hearing.